ctb/titus-blog/src/2014-khmer-hackathon.rst

    <https://github.com/ged-lab/khmer/issues?direction=desc&labels=low-hanging-fruit&page=1&sort=updated&state=open>`__).

-2. Interested parties will come, pick an issue, claim it on the issue tracker, create a pull request (PR) on github, make the changes, and go through our development process.
+2. Interested parties will come, pick an issue, claim it on the issue tracker, create a pull request (PR) on github, make & push changes, and basically go through our development process.

 3. Once the PR is ready for review, we will review it according to our `development guidelines